-Community Navigation and Access Program to Toronto Seniors Help Line (formally known as CNAP)
+Community Navigation and Access Program to Toronto Seniors Help Line (formerly known as CNAP)

 The Community Navigation and Access Program to Toronto Seniors Help Line (previously known as Community Navigation and Access Program or CNAP) is a single point of access to services for seniors in Toronto (seniors are considered 55+ but the program will also serve other adults with disabilities of all ages).
 A registered social worker will take the call and determine the agency(ies) that can best offer the services required for individuals needing support.
 If consent to be contacted by the suggested agency is provided, the agency will call within 24 hours to discuss details about providing the services.
 Please note that some services may have waiting lists and may charge a fee.
 OHIP coverage is not required to access this service.